geoserver/geoserver/doc/en/user/source/community/remote-wps/install_python.rst

   publish_default_style = raster
   publish_target_workspace = it.geosolutions
   publish_layer_name = srtm_39_04_c
-  # Such metadata is a JSON snippet itslef (/tmp/resource_dir/result2.json) with a small particularity.
+  # Such metadata is a JSON snippet itself (/tmp/resource_dir/result2.json) with a small particularity.
   # Since you cannot know a-priori some of the final Layer properties,
   # you can use inside the json (/tmp/resource_dir/result2.json) some keywords which will be updated
   # automatically by the RemoteWPS which are the following ones: